 Lonnie Hinton joined Duke’s Office for Institutional Equity in October 2016 where he serves as an equal opportunity compliance investigator.
 As a compliance investigator, he investigates student sexual misconduct and complaints of discrimination, harassment, and related misconduct filed by students, faculty, and staff.
 He also conducts compliance training and provides consultation services to managers and human resources staff.
-Prior to Duke, Mr. Hinton served 25 years in the Essex County Prosecutor’s Office and retired as Deputy Chief of Detectives.
-During his tenure there, Mr. Hinton worked in, and later supervised, several of the office’s major crimes units responsible for investigating homicides, sex crimes, and police misconduct.
-After retiring from the Prosecutor’s Office in 2014, Mr. Hinton worked as an attorney for Legal Services of New Jersey and as a Title IX Investigator for Princeton University.
-Mr. Hinton holds a J.D. from Seton Hall University as well as a MAS and Graduate Certificate in Human Resources Administration from Fairleigh Dickenson University.
+Prior to Duke, Lonnie served 25 years in the Essex County Prosecutor’s Office and retired as Deputy Chief of Detectives.
+During his tenure there, he worked in, and later supervised, several of the office’s major crimes units responsible for investigating homicides, sex crimes, and police misconduct.
+After retiring from the Prosecutor’s Office in 2014, he worked as an attorney for Legal Services of New Jersey and as a Title IX Investigator for Princeton University.
+Lonnie holds a J.D. from Seton Hall University as well as a MAS and Graduate Certificate in Human Resources Administration from Fairleigh Dickenson University.

 Nikki Stovall began her career in higher education in the field of accessibility.
 Over the past 10 years, Nikki has served in multiple roles including learning specialist, case manager, and assistive technologist.
 Nikki has dedicated her career to facilitating access and equity for individuals of all backgrounds and abilities.
 Nikki holds a B.S. in Sport Management and a M.Ed. in School Counseling from Liberty University.